gkarasak/TES_waterpit/README.md

 Q_{\text{cond}} = k \, A_{\text{cond}} \, \frac{T_{i+1} - T_i}{\Delta x},
 \]
 where:
-- \(k\) is the thermal conductivity (from CoolProp),
+- \(k\) is the thermal conductivity (obtained dynamically from CoolProp),
 - \(A_{\text{cond}}\) is the conduction area (taken as the top area of the lower layer),
 - \(\Delta x = h_{\mathrm{layer}}\).

 #### Heat Loss

-Heat loss is computed from the external surfaces:
+Heat loss is computed from the external surfaces of each layer as follows:

 - **Side Surface Loss:**